 CUPE locals in BC, Alberta, and Ontario coordinate by bargaining sector or region.
 Many locals successfully use “lead local” strategies.
 In recent years, locals in Alberta and Prince Edward Island have made gains using the lead local strategy.

 Like other public sector workers, municipal workers face a misperception, promoted by employer organizations, that public servants have good pay, great benefits and easy jobs.
-This campaign of misinformation makes it difficult to take the hard bargaining stand necessary to achieve significant gains.
+This campaign of misinformation makes it difficult to take the hard bargaining stand necessary to achieve significant gains, especially in periods of high inflation.
 In addition, austerity budgets in many provinces add to the challenges for municipal locals at the bargaining table.

 At the bargaining table, municipal employers are trying to enable contracting out by weakening job security language or strengthening management rights clauses.
 In 2020, the City of Toronto’s municipal locals fought off another attempt by the City to eliminate job security protection in bargaining, something the employer has attempted in multiple rounds of bargaining.
-CUPE municipal locals in Eastern Canada recently concluded lengthy strikes and lockouts with improvements to their collective agreements, demonstrating solidarity and resolve even during the COVID-19 pandemic.
+CUPE municipal locals in Atlantic Canada recently concluded lengthy strikes and lockouts with improvements to their collective agreements, demonstrating solidarity and resolve even during the Covid-19 pandemic.
 CUPE members in a number of municipalities have had department-by-department core service reviews, which are often a precursor to privatization.
-Currently in Ontario, the Ford government is at it again, forcing core service reviews upon municipalities which uncover little waste but put money into the pockets of private consultants.
 These reviews often recommend nothing other than unnecessary cuts to important services for the sake of saving a few dollars, and CUPE municipal locals have led the push-back against these austerity programs.

-Despite challenges in municipal bargaining, CUPE settlements continue to win modest wage increases, staying close to the rise in the cost of living.
+Despite challenges in municipal bargaining, CUPE settlements continue to win wage increases.
+Current high levels of inflation diminish these gains, making strong bargaining campaigns even more important.
 Municipal locals also continue to gain incremental improvements to benefits plans.
 We remain wary, however, of proposals that inequitably benefit current versus new employees, creating two-tiered compensation packages and damaging worker solidarity.

 At the national level, CUPE works with the Federation of Canadian Municipalities and other stakeholder groups on common issues.
 With the Council of Canadians, CUPE advocates for the protection of municipal water resources and against the privatization of water and wastewater services.
 CUPE municipal members have been involved in the Blue Communities campaign, which asks municipalities to reject privatization, recognize water as a human right, eliminate punitive water service disconnection policies for residents who are unable to pay, and stop using bottled water in public buildings and at public events.
 The Council of Canadians was also a strong ally in the campaign against the proposed water and wastewater P3 in Mapleton, Ontario.

-At the 2019 Federation of Canadian Municipalities annual meeting, CUPE hosted a standing-room-only workshop that highlighted how municipalities are addressing the affordable housing crisis.
-Recently in Montreal, CUPE partnered with other labour unions, public sector advocacy organizations, and community and Indigenous groups to advance a pro-public agenda, one that envisions a strong and proactive public sector delivering water, power, child care, education, affordable housing, banking and more.
+At the 2022 Federation of Canadian Municipalities annual meeting, CUPE hosted a workshop that highlighted how municipalities can apply an equity lens to public services such as transit, housing, childcare, and to their sustainability goals.
+Recently in Montreal, CUPE partnered with other labour unions, public sector advocacy organizations, and community and Indigenous groups to advance a pro-public agenda, one that envisions a strong and proactive public sector delivering water, power, childcare, education, affordable housing, banking and more.
 Locally, municipal members are building relationships with elected leaders and community groups that have helped our members make gains at the bargaining table and protect vital public services.